• Skip to main content

 Your weight can fluctuate up or down, often quite significantly, while your body fat percentage stays the same.

-Seeing as it’s fat that most people need to lose and muscle that they want to gain, it’s worth differentiating between fat mass and fat-free mass for a more accurate indicator of what’s going on inside your body.
+Seeing as it’s fat that most people need to lose and muscle that they want to gain, it’s worth distinguishing between fat mass and fat-free mass for a more accurate indicator of what’s happening inside your body.

 How do you do that?